hahaxun/mmf/website/docs/tutorials/concat_bert_tutorial.md

         super().__init__(config)
         self.build()

-    # This classmethod tells MMF where to look for default config of this model
+    # This classmethod tells multimodelity where to look for default config of this model
     @classmethod
     def config_path(cls):
         # Relative to user dir root